 The Michaelmas story depicts a terrifying and destructive dragon that is tamed by the people of a town who look to St. Michael for guidance and courage.
 This story is that is relatable to all people - we all face difficulties in life, both internal and external, and somehow we must find the courage and strength to prevail.
 We celebrate Michaelmas to remind ourselves of this universal truth.

-During our Michaelmas celebration we enjoy the children singing to tell the story of Michaelmas, participate in indigo dyeing, cook together over a fire, and feast potluck-style.
+During our Michaelmas celebration, we enjoy the children singing to tell the story of Michaelmas, participating in indigo dyeing, cooking together over a fire, and feasting potluck-style.